 - 2 ½ cups All-purpose flour

 - 1 teaspoon Baking soda

 - 1 teaspoon Salt

-- Let cookies sit on hot cookie sheet for 4 minutes.
-Then, transfer to a cooling rack and let cool completely.
+- Let cool on the hot cookie sheets for 2 minutes before transferring to a cooling rack.
+Cool completely.